mjpr-3435/McDis-RCON/README.md

 This usually fixes the problem in most cases.

-McDis-RCON is still under development, but its main features are already well implemented.

 ## 🤝 Collaboration

 McDis-RCON is a project I developed autodidactically, without formal programming studies.
 Despite this, it has proven to be a useful tool for many people, so I decided to publish it and continue improving it over time.